eadst/CEIR/README.md

 ## Training

-Put dataset in `./dataset/train/image` and `./dataset/train/label`.
+0. Put dataset in `./dataset/train/image` and `./dataset/train/label`.

 1. Preprocess parameters can be changed in `./preprocess/crop.py`.

-2. In detection part, the `./detection/config.py` is used for configuring.
-After that, run `python train.py` in detection folder.
+2. In the detection part, the `./detection/config.py` is used for configuring.
+After that, run `python train.py` in the detection folder.

-Preprocess parameters can be changed in `./preprocess/crop.py`.

 3. In recognition, you need to change trainroot and other parameters in `train.sh`, then run `sh train.sh` to train.